akornatskyy/wheezy.routing/doc/examples.rst

 need here is an instance of ``Route``.

 .. literalinclude:: ../demos/time/config.py
-   :lines: 5-8
+   :lines: 5-9

 ``view`` module is pretty straight: a ``welcome`` view with a link to ``server_time`` view.
-The time page returns the server time.
+The server time page returns server time.
 And finally catch all ``not_found`` handler to display http 404 error, page not found.

 .. literalinclude:: ../demos/time/views.py